DataAnalyticsinStudentHands/SyntheticDataSet/Potential Expansions/merging with HCAD functions/README.md

 Three households were placed in the following building style code
 + 103- Residential 3 Family

+Four households were placed in the following building style code
++ 104- Residential 4 Family

 Group quarters populations were randomly placed in buildings with the following building style codes
 + 660- Fire Station (Staff)
 + 8321- Dormitory